Legal issues of Chris Brown: 2009 Rihanna domestic violence case

 On July 11, 2012, Brown's community service was evaluated and he was ordered to meet a judge.
 The evaluation was ordered by Superior Court Judge Patricia Schnegg on July 10, 2012.
 He was scheduled to appear in court with regard to the evaluation on August 21, 2012.
 While conducting his community service in Virginia, however, Brown was tested positive for cannabis and appeared in court on September 25, 2012, at which time his hearing date was changed to November, to determine whether or not he had violated the terms of his court order.
 He reappeared in court on November 1, 2012, and attempted to speak to the judge, but his lawyer, Mark Geragos, told him, "I don't dance; you don't talk."
+In January 2013, Rihanna confirmed that she and Brown had resumed their romantic relationship, stating, "It's different now.
+We don't have those types of arguments anymore.
+We talk about shit.
+We value each other.
+We know exactly what we have now, and we don't want to lose that."
+Speaking of Brown, Rihanna also said, "He's not the monster everybody thinks.
+He's a good person.
+He has a fantastic heart.
+He's giving and loving.
+And he's fun to be around.
+That's what I love about him – he always makes me laugh.
+All I want to do is laugh, really – and I do that with him".
+Rihanna and Brown collaborated again on "Nobody's Business", a duet song off Rihanna's Unapologetic album.
+The song was noted by critics as a public response by the couple towards the public perception of their intimacy.
 On March 20, 2015, Brown's probation ended, formally closing the felony case emanating from the Rihanna assault which happened over six years prior.